The place where Independent working men and women work

 Things we DON'T Like about Vonage Review:

-• There has been Vonage disconnect / early termination fees.
+• There are Vonage disconnect / early termination fees.
 Please see the Vonage website for current terms.
 We do consider theses as fair because of the providing us equipment

 • The Vonage Terms of Service (TOS) are restrictive: "Home office" and "telecommuting" uses are not allowed under the home plan